 Big days on the water call for time-out to recharge.
 Guzzle some water, smash some trail mix and make for the next headland.
 Life on the ocean wave.

 It’s not all hard work though.
-Snorkelling the fringing reef of the islands meant eyeballing turtles, watching wobbegongs waddle by, and witnessing the reef slowly recover from the 2017 destruction of Cyclone Debbie.
+Snorkelling the fringing reef of the islands while eyeballing turtles, watching wobbegongs waddle by, and witnessing the reef slowly recover from the 2017 destruction of Cyclone Debbie.

 6* luxury overnight campsite, at the Southern end of Whitehaven Beach – probably the best beach in the world.